Why study here?

 With a long tradition of developing the way history is taught, and an innovative approach to teaching, Manchester is the perfect place to study History.

 Our courses cover almost all human history, including British, European, American, Asian and African history, and range from the classical era (Greece and Rome), through the medieval and modern periods, to the late 20th century.
-We offer a variety of approaches to history, from political and economic history, to gender, social, cultural, and colonial history.
+We offer a variety of approaches to history, from political and economic history to gender, social, cultural, and colonial history.

 You’ll experience an exciting learning environment, teaching from committed and passionate experts who embrace dynamic and forward-thinking strategies to enhance learning.
-This is shown in our consistently high satisfaction ratings in the National Student Survey.

 - A breadth of specialisms and diverse, cutting-edge course content.

 - Innovative use of e-learning and online resources to support your studies.

 - Get involved in activities, such as playing a role in the Manchester Histories Festival.